-I was sitting in my bed, sleeping peacefully, when an annoying buzzing noise startled me awake.
+I was laying down in my standard-issue twin bed, asleep, when I was startled awake by a loud ringing noise coming from my dresser.
 Today was supposed to be my first day on the job and I had repeatedly told Arnold to make sure that I woke up on time, using any means necessary.
-I cracked my eyes open and was assaulted with blinding light shining in through a crack between my drapes.
-Closing my drapes and crawling out of my cacoon of warmth, I searched for the source of the incessant buzzing.
-Spotting my walkie-talkie blinking on my wooden nightstand, I reached over and grabbed it, effectively silencing the noise and letting Arnold know that I'm getting ready for the long, but hopefully exciting, day ahead of me.
+I cracked my eyes open and was assaulted by a blinding stream of light shining through a crack between my drapes.
+Closing my drapes and crawling out of my cocoon of blankets, I searched for the source of the incessant ringing.
+Spotting my walkie-talkie blinking on my wooden dresser, I reached over and grabbed it, silencing the noise and letting Arnold know that I'm getting ready for the long, but hopefully exciting, day ahead of me.

-After dressing and brushing my teeth, I headed down the hallway to the main room, where Mr. Hammond, my boss, was waiting.
+After dressing and brushing my teeth, I jogged down the hallway with the workers' quarters to the operations room, where Mr. Hammond was waiting.
 He was a short old man, grey hair belying his youthful, jubilant nature.
-He pulled me into a crushing hug before pulling away and looking at me.
+He pulled me into a tight hug before pulling away and looking at me.

 "That outfit will do just fine, my dear" he stated cheerfully.
 He was friendly with everyone who worked for him, even that idiot Nedry.

 "Thanks!
 Anyways, what's my assignment?
 Go fix the meals for the animals?
 Assist the groundskeeper?
 Anything at all?"
 I asked.